CharlesAverill/C_Project/README.md

 - A C compiler

 ## Setup

-To configure the directory for either CMake or Autotools, run `cmake_setup.sh` or `autotools_setup.sh`
+To configure the directory for either CMake or Autotools, run `setup.sh [either "cmake" or "autotools" here]`

 ## Notes